microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure Pipelines, GitHub and Azure Boards/Readme.md

 1. Open an instance of **Visual Studio Code**.

-    > We’ll start off by creating a new branch for this task.
-The work itself is pretty straightforward.
-We just need to locate the place where airports are provided to the user experience and make sure they’re being sorted by city name.

 1. Click the **master** branch at the bottom of the window.

     ![Master branch](Images/masterbranchnew.png)